cds-snc/digital-canada-ca/content/en/platform/platform/pii-tracker.md

 title: Personal identifiable information checking
 translationKey: pii-tracker
 description: >-
-   A Github tool to ensure you've enabled the anonymizeIp setting for your Google Analytics tracker.
-This can help developers avoid the costly mistake of exposing IP data that should remain confidential when using Google Analytics.
+   The purpose of this tool is to check if an application is anonymizing IPs when submitting information to Google Analytics.
 phase: beta
 contact:
   - email: CDSPlatform.PlateformesSNC@tbs-sct.gc.ca